patiencemanzen/patienceman-synca/README.md

 php artisan make:notifier Model/EmailNotification
 ```

-:wave: :wave: That is just what magic can make, awesome right!!?

 To communicate/use your Notifier, you only need to call Notifier class,
 Let take a quick example in our CandidateController class to notify about application between creator and seeker